jayshun2/jayshun2/README.md

 - 👋 Hi, I’m @jayshun2
 - 👀 I’m interested in trying to do everything thats difficult
-- 🌱 I’m currently learning C/C++
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on anything I can help with.
 Problem solving is my forte
-- 📫 How to reach me: not sure, still finding myself.
+- 📫 How to reach me: LinkedIn.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: cheese